Nukesor/pueue/README.md

 Give it a try, If I got your attention.
 Pueue made at least my life a lot easier on many occasions.

-If you like the project and feel like something is missing, feel free to create an issue suggesting improvements.
+If you like the project and feel like something is missing, please create an issue.
 I'm always open to suggestions and already implemented a few users requested features.

-PRs are of course always welcome!
+PRs are of course very welcome!

 ## Installation: